aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

     * Create a new Terminal profile (Terminal > Preferences).
 Configure the profile to run `screen /dev/tty.SLAB_USBtoUART 115200`on startup
     * Launch a new Terminal window with the profile you created

 3. Plug the USB drive into the APU, connect the serial cable, and a LAN cable in the port closest to the serial port.
 Power up!
 You should be greeted with the installer boot menu.
-Press `H` for Help, then `F5` for "special boot parameters".
+Select 'Help', then `F5` for "special boot parameters".
 At the boot prompt, enter `rescue console=ttyS0,115200n8`.
 You will see a video mode error, press space to continue.

 4. You are now in the rescue setup.
 You should see `Rescue mode` at the time.
-Choose your language, country, etc.  Skip loading any firmware, and choose `enp0s1` as your primary ethernet if prompted.
+Choose your language, country, etc.  Skip loading any firmware, and choose `enp1s0` as your primary ethernet if prompted.
 When it asks if you want to choose a root filesystem device, *scroll down* and choose "Do not use a root file system".
 Finally, you should be able to execute the rescue shell.

 5. Once in the rescue shell: